Want the secret to living your best life?

 The true answer is that there is no secret.
 There is no "one-size-fits-all" approach.
 And certainly no magic bullet.
-Instead, the answer involves being mindful along the journey toward finding our best self!
-This is probably much more boring than any of us want to admit.
+Instead, the answer involves being mindful along the journey toward finding our best self.
+It’s not an exciting answer, but by admitting this ourselves we can find a path forward.

 The answer is not found in a single supplement, type of exercise, or a single medication but these can all be part of the big picture.
 No one individual factor will completely turn your health around.

 The most common mistake we see in our practice is individuals being too focused on outcomes like weight, BMI (seriously, why do we even talk about BMI anymore?!), body fat percentage, calories... the list goes on.